Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Obsolete

-The Takeuchi TRT-1 was Takeuchi's first licensed Floyd Rose tremolo based on the Original Floyd Rose, introduced in 1986.
-It was the predecessor of the renowned TRS-101 and has the same trapezoid base plate shape.
 Early versions were engraved with "Mfg.
 Under Floyd Rose Patents." on the upper base plate.
 Later versions were engraved with "TRT-1" on the upper base and "Licensed Under Floyd Rose Pats." stamped on the lower base next to the tremolo arm collar.
 The block is stamped with "Takeuchi."
-It is almost identical to the later TRS-101, except the saddles are square as opposed to slightly bevelled on the TRS-101.
+Visually, all that is different is that the TRT-1 has squared off saddles as opposed to the slightly bevelled saddles of the TRS-101.

-• Aria Pro II: The Takeuchi TRT-1 was used by Aria Pro II on the 1988 and 1989 Aria Pro II "Warrior" Series, "Armored Warrior" Series, and two models in the "Precede" Series.
+Aria Pro II: The Takeuchi TRT-1 was used by Aria Pro II on the 1988 and 1989 Aria Pro II "Warrior" Series, "Armored Warrior" Series, and two models in the "Precede" Series.
 These guitars were made by Samick in Korea.
 The Aria Pro II version has "Mfg.
 Under Floyd Rose Patents" on the base.

-• Ibanez: The TRT-1 was also used on a single Ibanez model made by Peerless in Korea.
+Ibanez: The TRT-1 was also used on a single Ibanez model made by Peerless in Korea.
 This was the 1988 Roadstar II Series RG340, sold exclusively in the United States.
 (The equivalent European and Japanese model was the RG360, also made at the Peerless factory, which was instead fitted with a Takeuchi TRS-101.)
 Neither of these models were offered left handed.
 The Ibanez version has "TRT-1" on the base plate.

-• Tokai: The TRT-1 was used on the 1989 Tokai VC 55 Vivian Campbell Signature model, itself a replica of a guitar made by Rand Guitars in the USA.
+Tokai: The TRT-1 was used on the 1989 Tokai VC 55 Vivian Campbell Signature model, itself a replica of a guitar made by Rand Guitars in the USA.
 This was a one-year only model.
 In the 1989 Tokai catalog they call the tremolo the "AR-6."
 There were absolutely no lefties.
 Only 16 guitars were ever built.

 Takeuchi TRS-505